shiroyasha/blog-source/source/posts/2018-09-04-measuring-the-strength-of-a-wifi-connection.html.md

 RSSI:  -65, Noise:  -96, Quality: 31
 ```

-I've use the following rules of thumb for my WiFi connection:
+I use the following rules of thumb for my WiFi connection:

 - RSSI => -90dB: Unusable connection.
 - RSSI (-90dB..-80db): Connection is bad, but I can maybe open my email.